corneliustanui/dash_app_demo/README.md

-# dash_app_demo
+# Dash App Demo
-Demonstrate use cases of Dash web app.
+Demonstrate use cases of the Dash web app.